 Hollywood movies love to play out the battle between good and evil by pitting the Passionate Do-Gooder against the Evil Corporation.
-The Do-Gooder cares about justice, nature and people, while the Corporation only cares about one thing: money.
+The Do-Gooder cares about justice, nature, and people, while the Corporation only cares about one thing: money.

 California just might change all that.

-In 2011, the California legislature enacted the Corporate Flexibility Act, which went into effect January 2012.
+In 2011, the California legislature enacted the Corporate Flexibility Act, which went into effect in January 2012.
 Among other things, the act created a new kind of business organization: the flexible purpose corporation (FPC).
 Unlike traditional not-for-profit organizations, FPCs are operated for profit — but not only for profit.
-As part of their process of incorporation, FPCs declare a qualifying special purpose focused on doing some kind of good.
+As part of their process of incorporation, FPCs declare a qualifying special-purpose focused on doing some kind of good.
 Under the law, qualifying purposes include:

 - Performing charitable or public benefit activities typically carried out by nonprofit companies

-- Having a positive effect (or minimizing any negative effect) on employees, customers and others associated with the business
+- Having a positive effect (or minimizing any negative effect) on employees, customers, and others associated with the business

 - Benefiting the community and society